 - Store in the original packaging to ensure protection from shock. - Do not remove protective covers or protective caps installed on process connections.
-They prevent mechanical damage to the sealing surfaces and contamination in the measuring pipe. - Protect from direct sunlight to avoid unacceptably high surface temperatures. - ► Store in a dry and dust-free place. - ► Do not store outdoors.
+They prevent mechanical damage to the sealing surfaces and contamination in the measuring tube. - Protect from direct sunlight.
+Avoid unacceptably high surface temperatures. - ► Store in a dry and dust-free place. - ► Do not store outdoors.